Used Car Purchases: What to do When Your Car Does Not Work Properly

 The end of this publication has examples of when courts have ruled that an implied warranty covered a car's problems.

-A sticker on the car said the car was being sold "as is," and the sales contract seems to say I waived (gave up) all warranties.
-Have I given up my right to an implied warranty of merchantability?
+A sticker on the car I bought said they were selling it "as is."
+The sales contract seems to say I waived (gave up) all warranties.
+Have I given up my right to an implied warranty?

 No. Even if they sold you the car "as is," you only gave up the implied warranty of merchantability if both these are also true:

-The dealer must give you a written statement of the particular characteristics or parts of the car that are not under warranty.
+The dealer must give you a written statement of the particular characteristics or parts of the car not under warranty.

 Most used cars have an implied warranty of merchantability.
 Dealers rarely meet both of the above.